 Your physical therapist can assist with a range of therapeutic approaches, such as:

 The most crucial form of treatment for reducing pain and increasing mobility is exercise.
-Your physical therapist will recommend a set of low-impact exercises that will strengthen the muscles in your hips, abdomen, and spine to help you stand, walk, and balance more steadily and reduce your risk of falling.
+Your physical therapist will recommend a set of low-impact exercises.
+These exercises will strengthen the muscles in your hips, abdomen, and spine.
+Also they will help you stand, walk, and balance more steadily and reduce your risk of falling.

 Before beginning any exercise program, speak with your doctor or physical therapist.